njloden/python/distributed_systems/replicated_load-balanced_services/varnish_caching/README.md

   sudo docker-compose --version
   ```

-3. Navigate to the monitor_interface directory, and then start up all containers via docker compose
+3. Navigate to the varnish_caching directory, and then start up all containers via docker compose
   ```shell
   sudo docker-compose up -d
   ```